realityexpander/How_to_program_from_ground_up/06-HighLevelLanguages.md

          10 55
       ```
     - [Click for source code to copy and paste into the BASIC playground: `proceduralWithForLoop.bas`](assets/proceduralWithForLoop.bas)
-    > ### NOTE: The process we just went through is to change code but doesn't change behavior called "Refactoring" and is a common practice in programming to make code more readable and maintainable.
+    > ### NOTE: The process we just went through "to change code but doesn't change behavior" is called "Refactoring" and is a common practice in programming to make code more readable and maintainable.

 - [Continue Reading - Software Design](./07-SoftwareDesign.md)
 - [Back to Index](README.md)